Jumblies Theatre

 Jumblies Theatre is a nonprofit theatre organization in Toronto, Canada.
-Jumblies Theatre engages in collaborations with professional artists and mentors with the goal to expose more of the Canadian population to art.

-Origins
+History

-Jumblies Theatre was founded in 2001 by Artistic Director, Ruth Howard.
+Jumblies Theatre was founded in 2001 by Ruth Howard, who served as Artistic Director until 2022 when she stepped aside to make room for new leadership, including Artistic Director Sharada Eswar.
+In 2014, the organization relocated to its permanent home, The Ground Floor, situated within a Toronto Community Housing building in the CityPlace neighborhood.
+This space serves as a hub for a series of interconnected initiatives that critically engage with the Indigenous landscapes, histories, and cultural narratives of the Toronto region.

 Practice

-The Jumblies Studio has several components: mentorship; consultancy; seminars and symposia; print and digital resources; and Artfare Essentials- a week-long course on the principles and practices of art that engages and creates community.
+The Jumblies Theatre has several components: mentorship, consultancy, seminars and symposia, print and digital resources, a community choir, and Artfare Essentials- a week-long course on the principles and practices of art intended to engage and create community.

 Jumblies Projects are typically multi-year residencies, which involve hundreds of community participants and dozens of professional artists from a range of disciplines and cultural traditions.
 Toronto residency neighbourhoods to date include South Riverdale, Lawrence Heights, Davenport-Perth, Central Etobicoke, and Scarborough.

-Former Jumblies interns have gone on to establish independent Offshoot organizations as legacies of Jumblies' former residencies in the Davenport West area of Toronto (Arts4All), Central Etobicoke (MABELLEarts), and Scarborough (The Community Arts Guild).
-Other connected projects include Making Room (Parkdale, Toronto), Aanmitaagzi (Nipissing First Nation), Thinking Rock Community Arts (Thessalon/Algoma District, Ontario), and Edge of the Woods Theatre (Huntsville).
+Former Jumblies interns have established independent Offshoot organizations in neighborhoods where Jumblies conducted residencies: Arts4All (Davenport West), MABELLEarts (Central Etobicoke), and The Community Arts Guild (Scarborough).